digital-land/digital-land/content/project/developer-contributions/index.md

 ## Current areas of investigation

-The following areas of investigation demonstrate possible ways the data might be applied and made easier to work with.
+The following areas of investigation explore how the data could be used and made easier to work with:

 {{< in-progress-issue title="A collection of viability assessments" number="21" >}}

 #### Questions we're asking

 Finding published viability assessments is extremely difficult.
 Would providing an index of viability assessments, along with important information, be of value to local planning authorities and interested members of the community?

-#### What we tested
+#### What we will test

 * [an index of viability assessments](https://section-106-prototype.cloudapps.digital/viability/)

-#### What we learned

-We haven’t yet tested the index with users.
 {{< /in-progress-issue >}}